 Are wedding ceremony readings mandatory?

 If you don’t love the idea of adding readings to your wedding ceremony, skip ‘em.
 They’re definitely not for everyone, so don’t feel pressured to incorporate them into your big day.
-Remember, there are plenty of other ways to add a dose of sweetness and sentimentality to you union, like vows and reception speeches.
+Remember, there are plenty of other ways to add a dose of sweetness and sentimentality to you union, like wedding vows and reception speeches.